Alireza77n/LOB-Market-Making/docs/asset_allocation/README.md

 ## 6. Data Used in the Notebook

-The notebook is designed for a Colab/Kaggle-style workflow.
+The notebook is designed for a Kaggle-first workflow.
+It can be inspected elsewhere, but the executed version assumes Kaggle inputs under `/kaggle/input` and writes results under `/kaggle/working/shifu_dls_oos/`.

 The main input files are: